 Metrobank acknowledges that environmental and social (E&S) risks have the potential to evolve into significant financial and non-financial risks if not effectively managed.
 These risks can exacerbate traditional financial risks, including credit, market, operational, and reputational risks.
 For instance, borrowers exposed to climate-related disruptions may experience financial strain, increasing the likelihood of loan defaults (credit risk), while regulatory shifts towards sustainability compliance may impact asset valuations (market risk).
-Similarly, disruptions to operations due to extreme weather events (operational risk) or involvement in unsustainable projects (reputational risk) can undermine financial performance and stakeholder trust.
+Similarly, disruptions to operational risk) or involvement in unsustainable projects (reputational risk) can undermine financial performance and stakeholder trust.